Mario Sciacqua

 Mario Alfredo Sciacqua (born 30 August 1970) is an Argentine football manager and former player who played as a right winger.
-He is currently in charge of Chilean club Deportes La Serena.

 Coaching career

 Sciacqua has also managed Colón, Gimnasia Jujuy, Olimpo, Quilmes and Patronato in Argentina, as well as San Luis in Chile.

 In September 2025, Sciacqua returned to Chile after his stint with San Luis de Quillota in 2015 and signed with Deportes La Serena in the Primera División.